UMNLibraries/react-active-item/README.md

 ### API

+In the context of your wrapped component:
-* getActiveItem() - get the item currently in focus
+* this.props.getActiveItem() - get the item currently in focus
-* getActiveItemIndex() - get the index value of the actively focused item
+* this.props.getActiveItemIndex() - get the index value of the actively focused item
-* setActiveItem(i) - pass in an index value to set the focus of an item
+* this.props.setActiveItem(i) - pass in an index value to set the focus of an item

 ## Development (`src`, `lib` and the build process)